Applied Neuroscience

 Key Takeaways

-Exercise is the most underutilized neuroplasticity lever available to high-functioning adults — not because the link between physical activity and how the brain performs is unknown, but because the mechanism is rarely framed in a way that lets a person see what is actually happening inside the brain when they move.
+Exercise is the most underutilized neuroplasticity lever available to adults carrying sustained cognitive load, not because the link between physical activity and brain function is unknown, but because the mechanism is rarely framed in a way that lets a person see what is actually happening inside the brain when they move.
 Once you see the mechanism, the conversation changes.
 Movement stops being a wellness-blog recommendation and becomes what it actually is: a biological lever that conditions the same circuits responsible for focus, working memory, emotional regulation, and the capacity to think clearly when the stakes are high.
-For the high-functioning adults who come to me — already carrying significant cognitive load and used to operating at the edge of their capacity — that reframe is the difference between exercise as one more item on a crowded to-do list and exercise as the substrate the deeper work is built on.
+For the people who come to me, already carrying significant cognitive load and used to sustained pressure, that reframe is the difference between exercise as one more item on a crowded to-do list and exercise as the substrate the deeper work is built on.

 Exercise as a BDNF Trigger